Data-Driven Influence Functions for Optimization-Based Causal Inference: Introduction

+To this end, we study procedures for estimating the statistical functionals used for bias adjustment in causal inference via numerical finite-difference approximation.
+We build specifically on a line of work studying finite differences for approximating influence functions \citep{newey1994kernel,frangakis2015deductive,carone2018toward,ichimura2015influence}.
+To the best of our knowledge, the first mention appears in \citet{newey1994kernel,hausman1995nonparametric} for computing influence functions of differential equation systems --- where re-using the outputs of black-box solvers is favorable. \citet{frangakis2015deductive} propose a constructive procedure that approximates an influence function (in the sense of \citet{hampel1974influence,huber2004robust}) by finite differences. \citet{luedtke2015discussion,ichimura2015influence} propose an additional smoothing of the perturbation to preserve validity under semiparametric models. \citet{carone2018toward} also studies the smoothed finite difference and generic smooth statistical functionals of the observational distribution, including causal plug-in estimands (e.g., regression adjustment and g-formula functionals for the ATE and longitudinal effects) and non-causal examples as well.

-Numerical differentiation can be a useful paradigm because evaluating the one-step estimator reduces to multiple evaluations of the black-box statistical functional.
-In other areas such as optimization, numerical differentiation underpins common subroutines that enable analysts to use optimization algorithms without specialized training in a particular modeling language or paradigm.\footnote{For example, many data scientists use optimization through the {\tt scipy.optimize} or {\tt r.optim} packages: if they do not provide a gradient function callback, in some configurations, it is by default approximated by numerical differentiation. } Although more advanced paradigms can compute exact gradients, they can require specialized training to use or implement.
+Numerical differentiation can be computationally favorable.
+Given one causal identification result, evaluating the one-step estimator requires a weaker computational oracle of black-box functional evaluations, rather than a stronger first-order computational oracle of gradient information of the functional.
+In other areas such as optimization, numerical differentiation enables analysts to optimize, given only function evaluation access to the objective, without specialized training in a particular modeling language or paradigm. {For example, many data scientists use optimization through the {\tt scipy.optimize} or {\tt r.optim} packages: if they do not provide a gradient function callback, in some configurations, it is by default approximated by numerical differentiation. }

-In addition, the numerical differentiation viewpoint connects the conceptual interpretation of influence functions as qualitative sensitivity analysis (i.e. sensitivity of a functional to perturbations in the distribution) to the use of influence functions in causal inference.
-Typical presentations of the latter framework are not concretely connected to the former notion, where influence functions are well-known in robust statistics.
-For example, this former notion was applied in the machine learning setting to probe machine learning models \citep{koh2017understanding}.
-We provide a concrete connection from the viewpoint of exactly quantifying the finite difference approximation error, which can be interesting independent of computerized estimation for algorithmic, pedagogical, or conceptual reasons.

-In this paper, we build on the previously mentioned line of work on the use of numerical derivatives to approximate influence functions, focusing on the implications for statistical estimation.
-In more detail, we provide exact characterizations of empirical Gateaux derivatives, in contrast to numerical derivatives computed based on oracle knowledge of probability distributions.
-This work is focused on exact characterizations that can inform statistical and computational trade-offs.
-Although we expect that some of these characterizations may be apparent to experts, we also hope that this level of concreteness can be helpful to non-experts.